 rducks_mode.

-Execution plans: arrow_r, arrow_c, and IPC
+Execution plans: in-process and worker-process

 Do not confuse mode = "scalar" /